The Chartered College of Teaching

 I know the ache of disconnect when we have something important to say, but seemingly no space to say it in.
 The build up, the daring to speak and frustration of being misunderstood.

 Writing was the key to unlocking my own clarity, then creativity.
-As a performance poet I’m a student of the the ways rhetoric and movement connect to help us connect with each other.
+As a performance poet, I’m a student of the the ways rhetoric and movement combine to help us connect with each other.

 It’s my joy to coach those with something important to say, for example:

 Above all, with poetry, I love introducing the unexpected.
-I perform within workshop sessions and I do it because this opens wide honest conversation better than any way I know.
+I perform within workshops and do so because this invites honest conversations better than any other way I know.
 I’ve done this for young people in sheltered housing as well as for teachers in schools and other settings.